 Welcome to the West Gippsland Regional Catchment Strategy 2021-2027

 The West Gippsland Regional Catchment Strategy provides a vision for integrated catchment management in the West Gippsland region.
-It is a blueprint for catchment health, building on the achievements of three previous strategies.
+It is a blueprint for catchment health and stewardship, building on the achievements of three previous strategies.

 Development of the West Gippsland RCS for 2021-27 has been a collaborative process involving government and non-government organisations, Traditional Owners, and the broader community.
 The renewal of the RCS looks forward to the next six years and beyond, considering existing and emerging challenges and opportunities.